 Target Date 9/30/2022 Estimate the 3 projects number and type of families that will benefit from the proposed activities Location Projects will be located in and serve residents in either Description CDBG Target or Napier-Sudekum CNI Planning Areas (Preference given to projects within these areas damaged by the March 3, 2020 Tornado that meet the criteria for eligible projects/activities) Planned Activities Costs include hard and soft costs, A&E costs.
 Maintenance/operations costs are not eligible.
 Projects will be identified through collaboration with Metro.
-Funds for public facilities may be used for Metro or MDHA-owned projects or awarded to qualified nonprofits.
-20 Project Name CDBG Public Facility Program Delivery Target Area CDBG Target Areas Napier-Sudekum CNI Planning Area Goals Supported Neighborhood Revitalization Needs Addressed Invest in Underserved Areas Funding CDBG: \$37,333.00 (\$34,553.00 Grant + \$2,780 PI) Description Delivery costs associated with CDBG public Tannat Data facility/infrastructure projects.
-Target Date 9/30/2021 Estimate the Accomplishments will be tied to specific public number and type of facility/infrastructure activities. families that will benefit from the proposed activities Draineta will be located in and come recidents in either Location Projects will be located in and serve residents in either Description Planned Activities CDBG Target or Napier-Sudekum CNI Planning Areas Planned Activities Costs directly related to carrying out specific public facility/infrastructure activities.
-21 Project Name HOME Administration Target Area Countywide Goals Supported New Affordable Housing Opportunities Needs Addressed Construct New Affordable Housing Funding HOME: \$290,848.00 (\$259,160 Grant + \$31,688.00 PI) i ununig 110111L. \$200,070.00 (\$200,100 Orant ' \$01,000.0011)
+Funds for public facilities may be used for Metro or MDHA-owned - projects or awarded to qualified nonprofits.
+20 Project Name CDBG Public Facility Program Delivery Target Area CDBG Target Areas Napier-Sudekum CNI Planning Area Goals Supported Neighborhood Revitalization Needs Addressed Invest in Underserved Areas Funding CDBG: \$37,333.00 (\$34,553.00 Grant + \$2,780 PI) Description Delivery costs associated with CDBG public facility/infrastructure projects.
+Target Date 9/30/2021 Estimate the Accomplishments will be tied to specific public number and type of facility/infrastructure activities. families that will benefit from the proposed activities Location Projects will be located in and serve residents in either Description CDBG Target or Napier-Sudekum CNI Planning Areas Planned Activities Costs directly related to carrying out specific public facility/infrastructure activities.
+21 Project Name HOME Administration Target Area Countywide Goals Supported New Affordable Housing Opportunities Needs Addressed Construct New Affordable Housing Funding HOME: \$290,848.00 (\$259,160 Grant + \$31,688.00 PI)